Five days later, and it might not have happened at all.

 Long after the original campus’s destruction, its architectural styles influenced the rebuilding and continuing growth of the campus, and inspired those who perhaps never even saw the buildings, like the amateur artist who made this drawing of the rotunda (side view) in the 1880s:

-Five days before the end of the war, the campus of the University of Alabama was forever changed.
+Five days before the first major surrender of the war, the campus of the University of Alabama was forever changed.
 In the decades after the war, the ersatz military training facility became a real military college.
 Eventually, though, it shed its martial past to become a co-ed institution of higher learning, with its own societal conflicts and, thankfully, more peaceful resolutions.

 Center, Clark.
 “The Burning of the University of Alabama.”
 Alabama Heritage 16 (Spring 1990): 30-45.